khulnasoft/khulnasoft/doc/cli/references/code-intel/upload.md

   -file string
     	The path to the LSIF dump file.
   -github-token string
-    	A GitHub access token with 'public_repo' scope that Sourcegraph uses to verify you have access to the repository.
+    	A GitHub access token with 'public_repo' scope that Khulnasoft uses to verify you have access to the repository.
   -gitlab-token string
-    	A GitLab access token with 'read_api' scope that Sourcegraph uses to verify you have access to the repository.
+    	A GitLab access token with 'read_api' scope that Khulnasoft uses to verify you have access to the repository.
   -ignore-upload-failure
     	Exit with status code zero on upload failure.
   -indexer string